 We are a group of passionate peers and avid explorers searching for new ways to collaborate.
-Our mission is to help organisations evolve as decentralised, purpose-driven collectives of peers.
-You can find a live overview of our organisation by looking at our own instance of Peerdom Map.
+Our mission is to help organisations - at any stage of development - evolve and thrive on their self-organisation journey.
+You can find a live overview of our organisation by looking at our own Peerdom Map.

-We’re always up for a chat.
-Whether you’re dreaming about a more purpose-driven way of working together, or fleshing out revolutionary ideas, don’t hesitate to send us an email at firstname.lastname@example.org.
+Whether you’re dreaming about finding a more purpose-driven and rewarding way of working together, or fleshing out revolutionary ideas, don’t hesitate to send us an email at firstname.lastname@example.org.

 A product of passion

 Peerdom Map arose organically from a real-world case: our own organisational transformation at Nothing, our parent company, in 2017.
 Ever since, we’ve been using Peerdom Map on a daily basis.
 If you want to get a grasp of how we use Peerdom Map at Nothing, feel free to peek at the circle and role structure in Nothing’s Peerdom Map.

 In creating Peerdom Map, we have drawn inspiration from a variety of sources:

 - Responsive organisations are built to learn from and respond quickly to the new, open flow of information.